 Explore the Old State House in Boston.
-This guide covers 2026 prices, hours, and the history of this key Freedom Trail site.
+This guide, updated in March 2026, covers 2026 prices, hours, and the history of this key Freedom Trail site.

 When I first stood outside the Old State House, the scale felt wrong.
 It is a tiny brick building surrounded by massive skyscrapers.
 The contrast between 1713 and the modern era is quite jarring.
 It feels like a small island of history in a very busy city.